 2017.
-This report contains the Firm's LCR Disclosures for the quarter ended June 30, 2017.
-For each subsequent quarter, the Firm must make its LCR Disclosures within 45 days of the end of the calendar quarter.
+This report contains the Firm's LCR Disclosures for the quarter ended September 30, 2017.

 The Firm's LCR Disclosures are not required to be, and have not been, audited by the Firm's independent registered public accounting firm.
 The Firm's LCR Disclosures are based on our current understanding of the U.S. LCR and other factors, which may be subject to change as the Firm receives additional clarification and implementation guidance from regulators relating to the U.S. LCR, and as the interpretation of the U.S. LCR evolves over time.
-Some measures of exposures contained in this report may not be consistent with accounting principles generally accepted in the U.S. ("U.S. GAAP"), and may not be comparable with measures reported in the 2016 Form 10-K and the Form 10-O.
+Some measures of exposures contained in this report may not be consistent with accounting principles generally accepted in the U.S. ("U.S. GAAP"), and may not be comparable with measures reported in the 2016 Form 10-K and the Form 10-Q.